 Should you use a free website builder?

 If you're launching a 1,000+ page eCommerce store or building a fully interactive app, you probably want to hire a developer—or at least pay for a fully-loaded website builder.
-But if you're just starting out or need to sell a few items, these options will get the job done.
+But if you're just starting out or need to get your business online, these options will get the job done.
+Dorik and HubSpot CMS have both given me food for thought about whether I should migrate from WordPress.
+Which website builder will you choose?

-This article was originally published in August 2018 by Jeff Smith.
+This article was originally published in August 2018 by Jeff Smith and has also had contributions from Danielle Antosz.
+The most recent update was in April 2023.